-Institute of Theoretical Physics, Charles University, V Holešovičkách 2, 180 00 Prague 8, Czech Republic and Max-Planck Institute for Gravitational Physics, Albert Einstein Institute, 14476 Golm, Germany
+Institute of Theoretical Physics, Charles University, V Holešovičkách 2, 180 00 Prague 8, Czech Republic and

+Max-Planck Institute for Gravitational Physics (Albert Einstein Institute),

+14476 Golm, Germany

-(Received 8 June 2005; accepted 6 July 2005; published online 27 October 2005)
+(Received 8 June 2005; Accepted 6 July 2005; Published 27 October 2005)

-This paper deals thoroughly with the scalar and electromagnetic fields of uniformly accelerated charges in de Sitter space-time.
+This paper deals thoroughly with the scalar and electromagnetic fields of uniformly accelerated charges in de Sitter spacetime.
 It gives details and makes various extensions of our Physical Review Letter from 2002.
-The basic properties of the classical Born solutions representing two uniformly accelerated charges in flat space-time are first summarized.
-The worldlines of uniformly accelerated particles in de Sitter universe are defined and described in a number of coordinate frames, some of them being of cosmological significance, the others are tied naturally to the particles.
+The basic properties of the classical Born solutions representing two uniformly accelerated charges in flat spacetime are first summarized.
+The worldlines of uniformly accelerated particles in de Sitter universe are defined and described in a number of coordinate frames, some of them being of cosmological significance, the other are tied naturally to the particles.
 The scalar and electromagnetic fields due to the accelerated charges are constructed by using conformal relations between Minkowski and de Sitter space.
 The properties of the generalized "cosmological" Born solutions are analyzed and elucidated in various coordinate systems.
 In particular, a limiting procedure is demonstrated which brings the cosmological Born fields in de Sitter space back to the classical Born solutions in Minkowski space.
-In an extensive Appendix, which can be used independently of the main text, nine families of coordinate systems in de Sitter space-time are described analytically and illustrated graphically in a number of conformal diagrams. © 2005 American Institute of Physics.
-[DOI: 10.1063/1.2009647]
+In an extensive Appendix, which can be used independently of the main text, nine families of coordinate systems in de Sitter spacetime are described analytically and illustrated graphically in a number of conformal diagrams.